Increasing City Council Pay

 I’m not accusing our city council of anything even remotely like that but I wanted to see if anyone had any thoughts or experience with this type of issue that might help shape my position.
 I’m trying to balance fair compensation with maintaining the integrity of the public service aspect of serving in city government as an elected officer.
 I’ll share my position after I firm it up a bit.
 I plan to be talking with Johnny Revill (a member of our city council) about the issue since he lives near me.

-6 replies on “Increasing City Council Pay”
+6 responses to “Increasing City Council Pay”

 Compensation of part-time elected officials should be high enough so that middle-class candidates do not suffer financial hardship, but not so high that the position ends up being a financial windfall in and of itself.
 Besides, the business and personal contacts an elected official will make seem to usually have a significant long-term financial benefit to the elected.